-Method Definition Advantages Disadvantages Speed Comparison PA Projection Approximation Most Efficient.
-Result may be analytically adjusted to accommodate other effects: $\Omega = L \cdot \xi \cdot PA$ It lacks any kinetic theory behind it.
+Method Definition Advantages Disadvantages Speed Comparison PA Projection Result may be analytically It lacks any kinetic theory behind it.
 Results could be up to 300% wrong.
-Adjusting parameters might be difficult to calculate for all ions Comparison Approximately 40- 100 times faster than TMLJ assuming 500 orientations are calculated.
+Adjusting parameters might be difficult to calculate for all ions Approximately 40-100 times faster than TMLJ assuming 500 orientations are calculated.
 EHSS /DHSS Exact Hard Sphere Scattering with specular/diffuse, elastic/inelastic reemission Second Most efficient.
 Very fast and useful for very large molecules and nanoparticles.
 Takes into account the ξ scattering parameter.
 The accommodation parameters can be adjusted to any gas.
 Does not take into account any potentials.
-Setting accommodation coefficient to 90% for small molecules in N2 is ill-advised and disagrees with results from TMLJ Approximately 10- 20 times faster than TMLJ assuming the same number of gas collisions.
-TDHSS Trajectory Method with 4 - ∞ potential and specular/diffuse, elastic/inelastic reemission Trajectory method that takes into account the ion- induced dipole potential.
+Setting accommodation coefficient to 90% for small molecules in N2 is ill-advised and disagrees with results from TMLJ Approximately 10-20 times faster than TMLJ assuming the same number of gas collisions.
+TDHSS Trajectory Method with 4 - ∞ potential and specular/diffuse, elastic/inelastic reemission Trajectory method that takes into account the ion-induced dipole potential.
 Fastest out of all TM methods.
 Accommodation parameter is complicated to set for all ions.
 Approximately 20% faster than TMLJ when partial charges are present and up to 50% faster without partial charges.
 TMLJ Trajectory Method with 4 - 6 - 12 potential Most well-rounded method.
 Gold standard in terms of accuracy.
 Slower compared to other methods.
 Requires optimized L-J parameters for all gases which are difficult to obtain See benchmark graph in section 3.5.
 TMLJ qpol Trajectory Method for Nitrogen that includes the ion quadrupole potential Adds the ion quadrupole potential to the N2 calculations.
 Slow compared to TMLJ.
 Requires optimized L-J parameters different from those of TMLJ.
 Approximately 5-7 times slower than TMLJ.
-DTM Diatomic trajectory method with $4 - \infty$ potential Add two rotational degrees of freedom to the N2 molecule and accounts for the ion induced dipole potential.
+DTM Diatomic trajectory method with 4 - ∞ potential Add two rotational degrees of freedom to the N2 molecule and accounts for the ion induced dipole potential.
 Very slow and not optimized.
 Requires an accommodation coefficient that is different from TDHSS.
 Not parallelized.
 On a single core, it is an order of magnitude slower than TMLJ.
+High Field Same as TMLJ and/or TMLJ qpol High field up to the 4 th approximation.
+Needs one TMLJ calculation per effective temperature.
+Slightly faster than TMLJ per each calculation but requires several calculations at different Teff.

-3.5 BENCHMARK COMPARISON.
+3.6 BENCHMARK COMPARISON.